flatpressblog/flatpress/docs/FlatPress_APCu_Cache_Overview.md

-# APCu Cache Overview in FlatPress 1.5-dev
+# APCu Cache Overview in FlatPress 1.5 „Stringendo“

-This document summarizes all APCu-backed caches used in FlatPress `flatpress-master-2833`, their purpose, lifetime, invalidation strategy, and rough performance impact.
+This document summarizes all APCu-backed caches used in FlatPress `1.5 „Stringendo“`, their purpose, lifetime, invalidation strategy, and rough performance impact.

 It is intended for maintainers, plugin authors, and performance testing.